Dodge City, Kansas: Economy

 National Beef plant, pictured in 2006.
 Dodge City is an important center for meat packing.

 Meat packing is the primary industry in Dodge City.
 Cargill Meat Solutions and National Beef both operate large facilities in the city.
 The city also hosts farm implement manufacturing and serves as a supply center for area agriculture.
 Livestock-raising is a major activity while wheat and sorghum are the area's main crops.
 In addition, a local tourism industry, including a casino resort, has developed to capitalize on Dodge City's history as an Old West cowtown.
 The service sector accounts for much of the rest of the local economy.

 As of 2010, 70.9% of the population over the age of 16 was in the labor force.
 0.3% was in the armed forces, and 70.5% was in the civilian labor force with 66.9% being employed and 3.6% unemployed.
 The composition, by occupation, of the employed civilian labor force was: 23.3% in management, business, science, and arts; 16.4% in sales and office occupations; 10.9% in service occupations; 15.2% in natural resources, construction, and maintenance; 34.2% in production, transportation, and material moving.
 The three industries employing the largest percentages of the working civilian labor force were: manufacturing (33.0%); educational services, health care, and social assistance (18.1%); and retail trade (9.4%).

 The cost of living in Dodge City is relatively low; compared to a U.S. average of 100, the cost of living index for the city is 79.3.
 As of 2010, the median home value in the city was $83,300, the median selected monthly owner cost was $1,013 for housing units with a mortgage and $450 for those without, and the median gross rent was $571.

-In late 2023, Hilmar Cheese is scheduled to open a new $550 million cheese and whey protein processing plant in Dodge City.
+Ribbon-cutting on the more than $600 million Hilmar Cheese Company manufacturing facility in town was held in March 2025.